vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 There are 3 sources of information that will be stored in Metadata.

 1. Vector "internal" metadata such as `datadog_api_key`, so it can be read/set by users.
 This data already exists, but will be moved to its own "secret" metadata.
+VRL functions will be added for accessing "secret" metadata.
 2. Vector metadata such as `ingest_timestamp`, and `source_type` which are set for every source.
 These will be nested under `vector'
 3. Source metadata which will vary for each source.
 This will be nested under the source type.